English

 Whatever your reasons to travel to Portugal or a country where Portuguese is commonly spoken – such as Brazil, it’s important that you start to learn how to understand and speak the language.

-Aside from memorizing basic phrases such as the 105 common ones that we have here, it’s probably a good idea to work with an online Portuguese tutor.
+Aside from memorizing basic phrases such as the 105 common ones that we have here, it’s probably a good idea to do a online language course.

 How to say goodbye in Portuguese?